francesco-innocenti/NN-Hessian-Papers/README.md

-[Beyond Random Matrix Theory for Deep Networks ](https://arxiv.org/abs/2006.07721): Shows that random matrix theoretical distributions (including the Wigner semi-circle and Marcenko-Pastur) used to model the Hessian spectrum do not match well empirical data at the end of training.
+[Beyond Random Matrix Theory for Deep Networks ](https://arxiv.org/abs/2006.07721): Shows that random matrix theoretical distributions (including the Wigner semi-circle and Marchenko-Pastur) used to model the Hessian spectrum do not match well empirical data at the end of training.